studica/studica-docs-worldskills/source/docs/Sensors/ultrasonic.rst

             //Include the Ping Library
             #include "Ping_ros.h"

+            double ping_cm;

+            void ping_cm_Cb(const std_msgs::Float32::ConstPtr& msg)
+            {
+               ping_cm = msg->data;
+            }

+            int main(int argc, char **argv
+            {

+               ros::init(argc, argv, "ping_node");

                /**
                 * Constructor
                 * Ping's ros threads (publishers and services) will run asynchronously in the background */

                ros::NodeHandle nh; //internal reference to the ROS node that the program will use to interact with the ROS system
                VMXPi vmx(true, (uint8_t)50); //realtime bool and the update rate to use for the VMXPi AHRS/IMU interface, default is 50hz within a valid range of 4-200Hz

+               ros::Subsriber pingCM_sub;

                PingROS ping(&nh, &vmx, 8, 9);
                ping.Ping(); //Sends an ultrasonic pulse for the ping object to read

-            //Create an accessor function
-            double getDistance()
-            {
-               uint32_t distance = ping.GetRawValue();
+               // Use these to directly access data uint32_t distance = ping.GetRawValue();

-               return ping.GetRawValue(); // returns distance in microseconds
+               ping.GetRawValue(); // returns distance in microseconds
                // or can use
-               return ping.GetDistanceCM(distance); //converts microsecond distance from GetRawValue() to CM
+               ping.GetDistanceCM(distance); //converts microsecond distance from GetRawValue() to CM
                // or can use
-               return ping.GetDistanceIN(distance); //converts microsecond distance from GetRawValue() to IN }
+               ping.GetDistanceIN(distance); //converts microsecond distance from GetRawValue() to IN

+               // Subscribing to Ping distance topic to access the distance data pingCM_sub = nh.subscribe("channel/9/ping/dist/cm", 1, ping_cm_Cb);

+               ros::spin(); //ros::spin() will enter a loop, pumping callbacks to obtain the latest sensor data

+               return 0;
+            }

         The accessor functions will then output the range in either microseconds, inches, or cm.

         .. note:: The valid digital pairs for Trigger and Echo pins are (Trigger, Echo) ``(0,1)``, ``(2,3)``, ``(4,5)``, ``(6,7)``, ``(8, 9)``, ``(10,11)``

         .. important:: Subscribe to Ping topics to access the data being published and write callbacks to pass messages between various processes.
+For more information on programming with ROS, refer to: http://wiki.ros.org/ROS/Tutorials.